 - Rumbling stomach: Your stomach could produce noisy or gurgling sounds, which could develop when you stay without food or water even for a short duration.
 You may also find yourself frequently hungry, and your appetite may increase.

 - White discharge: You might notice a whitish or yellowish discharge in early pregnancy.
+This is an increase in vaginal discharge consisting of epithelial cells and cervical mucus resulting from hormone stimulation.
 This could be due to hormonal changes or yeast infections that are common during pregnancy (8).
+A vaginal culture is necessary to exclude pathogenic microbes like streptococcus group B.

 - Retching while brushing the teeth: Some women report of retching while flossing or brushing their teeth, particularly the molars (9).